Responding when a person raises assisted dying: conversation guide and handbook

 A person- and whānau-centred approach means that a person and their whānau are heard, information is provided in a way that is understood by a person and their whānau, and the person is empowered to self-determine.
 Choosing assisted dying is the person’s choice.

-Health practitioners are encouraged to consider any additional support a person may need throughout these care pathways based on individual circumstances, such as for a person with complex, disability or social support needs.
+Health practitioners are encouraged to consider any additional support a person may need throughout these care pathways based on individual circumstances, such as for a person with a complex, disability, or social support needs.

 The objectives of the care pathways include: